-Florida Rule of Criminal Procedure 3.191 (known as the "speedy trial rule") requires the prosecutor with the State Attorney's Office to bring a defendant to trial within a time certain from the date the defendant is taken into custody or given a notice to appear in court to answer charges.
+Florida Rule of Criminal Procedure 3.191 (known as the “speedy trial rule”) requires the prosecutor with the State Attorney’s Office to bring a defendant to trial within a time from the date the defendant is taken into custody or given the notice to appear in court to answer charges.

 The time limit for a misdemeanor charge is 90 days.
 The time limit for a felony charge is 175 days.
 This article discusses how these rules apply in misdemeanor and felony cases for driving under the influence of alcohol or controlled substances (“DUI”).

 The defendant has the right to demand a speedy trial, which will substantially shorten the time periods, especially if the charge is a felony.